KinveyApps/GeoTag-Android/README.md

 * Storing and retreiving data from a collection
 * Simple geolocation querying
-* Integrating with Kinvey, Google Maps API, and ActionBarSherlock
+* Integrating with Kinvey, Google Maps API.
+This project is written in `Kotlin`.

 ## Design

-This sample utilizes both Google's support v4 package as well as Jake Wharton's ActionBarSherlock.
+This sample utilizes both Google's AndroidX standard support package as well as Google Services Maps API.
 These dependencies are included, and should not require any configuration by the user (except the above mentioned API keys)

 ##License

-Copyright (c) 2014 Kinvey Inc.
+Copyright (c) 2019 Kinvey Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at